The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Miguel shares a patient story that illustrates the cascade effect:

 A patient came in with vitamin D levels at 2 — profoundly deficient.
-They supplemented before surgery, achieved successful outcomes, and the patient was so impressed by the thoroughness of the diagnostic approach that they referred multiple family members and colleagues.
+They supplemented before surgery, achieved successful outcomes, and the patient was so impressed by the thoroughness of the clinical approach that they referred multiple family members and colleagues.
 One test.
 One conversation.
 A cascade of referrals — not because of marketing, but because of care.

 Beyond clinical outcomes, there's a legal protection angle: documenting pre-surgical vitamin D levels creates a defensible clinical record.
 If a case doesn't go as planned, you've demonstrated that you assessed and addressed modifiable risk factors before proceeding.